yorqat/madokashakalaka-kb/README.md

 ### `npm run dev`

-This is the only command you need to run in development.
-It will start the following processes for you:
+This is the only command you need to run in development

-- bundling (both widget and iframe code)
-- typechecking (both widget and iframe code)
-- vite dev server (for iframe development)

 ## Workflow